citizenz7/citizenz7/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on a portfolio in PHP/MySQL
+- 🔭 I’m currently working on a Wordpress theme.

 <!--
 - 🌱 I’m currently learning ...